The importance of recent ASCO 2025 insights for oncology clinical trial supply

 1. Demand Forecasting in Real Time

-CSI is already preparing for demand in pacritinib, momelotinib and ropeginterferon.
-All three have limited commercial inventory and narrow sourcing channels, making early action essential.
-Sponsors with short timelines will need partners who are informed and ready.
+CSI is proactively preparing for the demand for pacritinib, momelotinib, and ropeginterferon.
+These agents currently have limited commercial inventory and narrow sourcing channels.
+Thus, taking early action is essential.
+Sponsors with short timelines require partners who are well-informed and ready.

 2. Strategic Advantage Through Vigilance

-By tracking the clinical conversation in real time, CSI positions itself as a highly reliable and informed sourcing partner.
-Being proactive, rather than reactive, reinforces our value to sponsors navigating fast-changing protocols and regulatory requirements.
+By closely monitoring the clinical landscape in real-time, CSI positions itself as a reliable and informed sourcing partner.
+Our proactive approach adds value for sponsors navigating fast-evolving protocols and regulatory requirements.

 3. Opportunity for Thought Leadership

-CSI are committed to forward-looking supply planning, particularly in high-complexity areas like hematologic oncology.
-CSI is tracking the latest data, positioning us as the low-risk sourcing partner for new trials.
+CSI is dedicated to comprehensive supply planning, especially in complex areas like hematologic oncology.
+We keep track of the latest data, reinforcing our position as a low-risk sourcing partner for upcoming trials.

 References: